 To have a full picture about submarine cables landing in India, please read following articles by an Indian expert Mr. Suvesh Chattopadhyaya:

-There are now 13 in-service submarine cable systems connecting Saudi Arabia, namely:
+There are now four submarine cables connecting Brunei: